 His outstanding performance and dedication to his patients comes as no surprise to the Wells Mountain Foundation.
-WMF Scholars and WMF Alumni rise above and continuously dedicate themselves and provide their knowledge to others in capacities that surpass all expectations.
+WMI Scholars and WMI Graduate Scholar rise above and continuously dedicate themselves and provide their knowledge to others in capacities that surpass all expectations.

 In addition to working as a Clinical Care Specialist, being a husband, a father and a community leader, Dr. Okolie also developed and launched a campaign educating his community about the deadly viral haemorrhagic Lassa Fever.